 - Poland’s banking sector is one of the rather unknown great-performers in the EU.
-Its soundness is attested by its significant return on equity (ROE) recorded on average at 9.9% in 2016, according to the European Banking Federation
+Its soundness is attested by its significant return on equity (ROE) recorded on average at 8% in 2018, according to the European Banking Federation

-- While Poland boasts mature banking sector, most of the banking institutions in the country are foreign-owned.
+- While Poland boasts a mature banking sector, most of the banking institutions in the country are foreign-owned.
 International banks present in Poland include i) Deutsche Bank; ii) ING Bank Śląski SA and iii) Societe Generale SA.
 Generally, most banking groups originate from either Germany or France;

-Healy Consultants Poland corporate banking services
+Healy Consultants Group PLC’s Poland corporate banking services

-- If our Client is not comfortable with a Polish corporate bank account, Healy Consultants can open an international corporate bank account outside of Poland.
+- If our Client is not comfortable with a Polish corporate bank account, Healy Consultants Group PLC can open an international corporate bank account outside of Poland.
 Examples include Latvia, London, New York, Germany, Bulgaria, South Africa, Australia, or Dubai.
-Our fee for this service is €4,950 without travel or €2,550 with travel.
-All banks will be top tier banks in these countries, including excellent internet banking services.
+Our fee for this service is €4,950 without travel or €4,000 with travel.
+All banks will be top tier banks in these countries, including provision of excellent internet banking services.

-- In addition to corporate finance, our in-house consultants may also provide our Clients assistance to secure trade finance services including i) bank guarantees ii) letters of credit iii) finance against trust receipt (for imported goods) and iv) document against payment and against acceptance.
+- In addition to corporate finance, our in-house consultants may also provide our Clients assistance to secure trade finance services including i) bank guarantees; ii) letters of credit; iii) finance against trust receipt (for imported goods) and iv) document against payment and against acceptance.